 The Mississippi Institute of Arts and Letters has revealed its 2020 award winners, and several have special connections to Eudora Welty and the Welty Foundation.
-It is anticipated that the 41st Anniversary MIAL Awards Gala will be held on June 6 in Jackson at the Mississippi Museum of Art at 5:30 p.m., with readings and performances at 1 p.m. at Lemuria Books.
+It was anticipated that the 41st Anniversary MIAL Awards Gala would be held on June 6 in Jackson at the Mississippi Museum of Art at 5:30 p.m., with readings and performances at 1 p.m. at Lemuria Books.
+However, Covid 19 concerns saw the 2020 awards program shifted until June 12, 2021, in POass Christian, Mississippi.
+It will be a dual event honoring the 2020 and 2021 winners.
 Click here for more information.

 The Welty Foundation congratulates all of the winners, and notes several honorees with Welty ties.
 Ann Abadie, who will receive the Noel Polk Lifetime Achievement Award, is Associate Director Emerita of the Center for the Study of Southern Culture at Ole Miss and co-founded the Oxford Conference on the Book.
 With Louis Dollarhide, Abadie edited Eudora Welty, A Form of Thanks, and numerous other books.